godatadriven/academy-dbt-at-scale/docs/group2/checklist.md

 ---

-## Step 11 — Fill the test gaps you noted in Step 5
+## Step 11 - Fill the test gaps you noted in Step 5

+- [ ] Step complete

 Go back to `_news__models.yml` and `_podcasts__models.yml` and add the missing tests you identified earlier.